-Aggressive Representation for Ohio Victims of Dangerous Drugs
+Aggressive Representation For Victims Of Dangerous Drugs

 Today’s pharmaceuticals are sophisticated combinations of natural and synthetic substances designed to alter the body’s chemistry to help people fight physical and psychological disorders.
 All medications have risks, but some that work by altering the body’s immune system or its brain chemistry, or that can cause fetal defects in pregnant women, are riskier than others.

-Crandall & Pera Law attorneys are skilled in dangerous drug litigation, and many of our cases involve brands such as:
+With offices located across Ohio and northern Kentucky, Crandall & Pera Law attorneys are skilled in dangerous drug litigation, and many of our cases involve brands such as: